Didi1081/SampleX/README.md

  II ) Open Source Individual Contribution

-   * Create a login for suppliers/contributors.
-Individuals can upload their product samples to the app.
+   * Create a login for Suppliers/Contributors.
+Individuals can upload their product samples directly to the app.
    * Ensure personal data storage is EU’s General Data Protection Regulation (GDPR) compliant.

 In both Web Data Extraction or Open Souce Individual Contributions, we will need to completely remove any data off the app if  the user or company needs the information taken off.

 ##### * FINAL SOLUTION

+TBD

 #### 2.)
 Iteration II: Search Experience